Let’s get moving! In this article, we’ll look at the benefits of cardio exercise and help you choose the best way to get your heart pumping.

 7 cardio exercises for every level of fitness

 Whether you’re new to cardio or looking to change up your training plan, it’s important to find a workout that meets you where you are.
 Maybe you’re recovering from an injury.
 Or maybe you’re short on time.
-Some days you’re energised and eager for a challenge, and other days you just need to take it easy.
-Your workouts should fun, enjoyable and, most importantly, fit your schedule and lifestyle.
+Some days you’re energized and eager for a challenge, and other days you just need to take it easy.
+Your workouts should fun, enjoyable, and, most importantly, fit your schedule and lifestyle.
 Let’s explore some of the most versatile cardio exercises and their modifications, so you can find the one that’ll keep you moving on the regular.

 Yep, walking counts as cardio!
 Just make sure to challenge yourself with a brisk pace that raises your heart rate and gets you breathing a little harder for the duration of the walk.
 The beauty of walking is that you can do it anytime, anywhere.
 Short on time?
 Break it up into three 10-minute walks a day.
 Walking is also easy on your joints and great for beginners who are working up to higher intensity cardio workouts.
 All you need to get moving is a comfy and supportive pair of walking shoes like the Addiction.